 After TS1, participants have the opportunity to continue to TS2, which will further expand understanding of statistics teaching.

-Taken togther TS1 and TS2 cover the majority of the content of A level Statistics.
+Between them, the TS1 and TS2 courses cover the majority of the content of A level Statistics.

 - Gain a deep understanding of statistics as a problem-solving discipline